RarelyCharlie/rarelycharlie.github.io/_draft/write.md

 If at all possible, provide examples to support the ideas you introduce.

 _Example:_ You are writing about depression following the birth of a child (post-partum depression).
-It is useful to invent a typical client story based on your experience in your own practice, or to link to a blog or magazine article that describes someone's real-life experience.
+It is useful to invent a typical client story based on your experience in your own practice, or to link to a blog, magazine article or video that describes someone's real-life experience.

-### In a forum, be prepared for surprises.
+### In a forum, be prepared for surprises

 The whole purpose of a forum is to facilitate an exchange of views.
 So when you write in a forum it's possible you will get an exchange of views.
 Some of them will seem surprising or wrong to you, but that's the purpose of a forum.